darinz/DL/07_Transformers/01_transformer_architecture.md

 ```math
 \text{MultiHead}(Q, K, V) = [\text{head}_1; \ldots; \text{head}_h]W^O
 ```

+> **Explanation:**
+> Each head in multi-head attention learns to focus on different types of relationships in the sequence (e.g., syntax, semantics, position).
+Concatenating their outputs allows the model to capture richer information.

 where each $`\text{head}_i = \text{Attention}(QW_i^Q, KW_i^K, VW_i^V)`$ and $`W^O`$ is a learnable output projection.